 Course Schedule

-*Registering for a Synchronous course requires regular attendance at the weekly 3-hour class session (either on-campus or via Zoom).
+*Registering for a Synchronous course requires regular attendance at the weekly 3-hour class session (via Zoom).

 *Courses ending in O are completely online.